 Grievance Process and Access to Remedy

 We recognize that our policies and programs may not prevent all adverse impacts in our value chain, and we aim to provide effective remedy where we have caused or contributed to those impacts and to using our leverage to encourage our suppliers or partners to provide remedy where we find impacts directly linked to our business operations, goods, or services.
 We have established a variety of mechanisms that allow our employees, stakeholders, and other potentially affected individuals to raise grievances and seek remedy.
+Where appropriate, we will also collaborate in external initiatives and with other companies to prevent, mitigate, and remedy adverse human rights impacts.

 In addition to these formal grievance mechanisms, we also actively engage with external stakeholders to address issues they raise on behalf of individuals in our value chain.
 For example, in September 2016 the International Union of Foodworkers (IUF) alleged that the distribution of permanent employees and contract workers in our Lahore, Pakistan snacks plant was not compliant with local standards.
 An investigation by global and local PepsiCo leaders substantiated this claim.
 We met with the affected parties and continued open dialogue with IUF throughout the process, which resulted in us implementing corrective actions plans to address the root cause of the issue.
-To date, we have insourced more than 460 contract workers into permanent positions in our Lahore snacks plant to ensure compliance with local standards.
+We insourced more than 460 contract workers into permanent positions in our Lahore snacks plant to ensure compliance with local standards.